Crash Damage Scheme

 It is difficult to compile a list of every single part, but here are the main expensive panel parts.
 It’s worth bearing in mind that corner damage could also damage suspension parts and front end damage could also damage the cooling systems.
 All parts damaged will be repaired or replaced at the cost of the driver.

-The below list of prices includes the part, labour for fitting, replace wrapping materials or paint, stickers and VAT.
+The below list is approximate and includes the part, labour for fitting, replace wrapping materials or paint, stickers and VAT.

 Crash Damage Scheme – Terms and Conditions

-Following a crash, all drivers will be invoiced in full, showing the repairs and replacement parts.
-A driver who has paid the Crash Damage Fee will then receive a Credit Note reducing the amount owed to their excess amount.
+Following a crash, all drivers will be given a list of the costs in full, showing the repairs, labour and replacement parts.
+A driver will be responsible for the cost of the excess.

 A driver who exceeds their excess at an event, causing Focus Cup Ltd to pay part of their Invoice, for subsequent events, their excess amount will increase as follows: Following a crash where the driver was deemed to be at fault, the damage exceeds the excess, the excess amount will increase by £600 for their next event.
 Their excess amount will be increased again by £600 each time following further incidents of exceeding excess at each event.